AmadouO20/TimeConverter_Microservice/README.md

+# Time converter:
-# time_converter: This microservice is used to convert time from one timezone to another.
+This microservice is used to convert time from one timezone to another.
 Rabbitmq is necessary for this process.
 TO run this program:
    1. Open terminal and enter: python receive.py